- Read our review guidelines

 - Easily adjustable – can secure around kayaks of different widths

-The Thule straps are designed to be used as tie down straps with the added advantage of being lockable to prevent theft.
+A Thule Lockable strap is designed to be used as tie down straps with the added advantage of being lockable to prevent theft.
 They can be ideal for securing your yak on a roof rack, truck bed or trailer.

 7: Suspenz Universal Canoe Locking System (best for versatility)